ginger-tek/jerpy/README.md

       🗀 someSupportingPackage
 ```

-Plugins are loaded globally, and their top-level objects, functions, and/or classes are accessible from all layouts and pages.
+Plugins can be included/required on a given page file as needed, or you can load it globally to be used on every page.
 To add a plugin, simply copy/upload the plugin's folder to the `plugins` directory.

-To enable a plugin, add it's folder name to the `$plugins` array in `config.php`.
+To enable a plugin globally, add it's folder name to the `$plugins` array in `config.php`.

 Below is an example plugin for using Parsedown via a wrapper method:

-**NOTE: When including/requiring files within a plugin, make sure to use the `__DIR__` global to ensure PHP looks *within* the plugin directory and not in the root directory**
+**NOTE: When including/requiring files within a plugin, make sure to use the `__DIR__` global to ensure PHP looks *within* the plugin directory and not in the root directory of the site**

 `plugins/md/md.php`
 ```php